Lenzburg: Transportation

-Lenzburg is an important transportation hub, about 30 km west from Zurich, with close access to the A1, Switzerland's most important east-west road connection (Geneva - Bern - Zürich - St. Gallen).
+Lenzburg is an important transportation hub, about 30 km west from Zürich, with close access to the A1, Switzerland's most important east-west road connection (Geneva–Bern–Zürich–St. Gallen).
 A partially underground road named "Kerntangente" was constructed to draw through-traffic away from the city centre.

 The Lenzburg railway station is served by fast trains from Zürich to Basel via the Heitersberg Tunnel and Aarau, and by local trains of the Zürich S-Bahn, Aargau S-Bahn and Lucerne S-Bahn.
 Zurich Airport is within close reach (around 1 hour by train).
 Lenzburg Stadt had been a station in the center of Lenzburg on a line of Seetalbahn before it was closed in 1984.

 The local transit Regionalbus Lenzburg leads to Brunegg, Dintikon, Möriken-Wildegg, Schafisheim and Seengen.
 The town is also served by an urban bus route.

 Religion

 From the 2000 census, 2,611 or 34.5% were Roman Catholic, while 3,189 or 42.1% belonged to the Swiss Reformed Church.
 Of the rest of the population, there were 7 individuals (or about 0.09% of the population) who belonged to the Christian Catholic faith.